Plumagednine/UwU-Dwowning/README.txt

 Sean: Daniel we need to make the code more mobile friendly.
 I opened the website on my Galaxy S9 and it was slow and laggy.
+Sean: Daniel thanks for trying we will work on it tomorrow.
+Just responded using README or if you would prefer to text my number is +17812908862.
+Also can you make the UwU moving images bounce off of each other.
+Finally leave the .mp3 file i.
+GitHub just in case i have time to work on it.